All Episodes

 Ladies and gentlemen, we are about to learn how the politicians who say they support the troops actually support them.

-This is about the incident at Hadith.
+This is about the incident at Haditha.

 The word allegedly has vanished from our language.

-The media preparing logos and themes, marine massacre all over television.
+The media preparing logos and themes, Marine massacre all over television.

 Is it a cover-up is the latest question they're asking.